department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/DevOps/Automation Code Docs/Signing Keys/Apple.md

 - `/certs/distribution/<filename>.cer`
 - `/certs/distribution/<filename>.p12`

-You will need to delete the expiring profile and certificates from the Developer Console.
+You will need to delete the expiring profile and revoke the certificates from the Developer Console.

 ### [Certificate](https://developer.apple.com/account/resources/certificates/list)